Appalachian State Mountaineers take on the UNC Asheville Bulldogs - WTOP News

 Hickory, North Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: The UNC Asheville Bulldogs and the Appalachian State Mountaineers square off in Hickory, North Carolina.
+BOTTOM LINE: The Appalachian State Mountaineers play the UNC Asheville Bulldogs at Tarlton Complex in Hickory, North Carolina.

 The Mountaineers have a 9-2 record in non-conference games.
-Appalachian State is second in the Sun Belt with 40.4 points per game in the paint led by Donovan Gregory averaging 10.0.
+Appalachian State ranks second in the Sun Belt in rebounding averaging 43.2 rebounds.
+Tre’Von Spillers paces the Mountaineers with 7.6 boards.

 The Bulldogs are 6-6 in non-conference play.
-UNC Asheville is second in the Big South scoring 82.1 points per game and is shooting 45.7%.
+UNC Asheville is 1-1 in games decided by less than 4 points.

-Appalachian State averages 8.0 made 3-pointers per game, 1.0 more made shot than the 7.0 per game UNC Asheville allows.
-UNC Asheville scores 19.2 more points per game (82.1) than Appalachian State allows to opponents (62.9).
+Appalachian State averages 8.0 made 3-pointers per game, 1.0 more made shot than the 7.0 per game UNC Asheville gives up.
+UNC Asheville scores 19.2 more points per game (82.1) than Appalachian State allows (62.9).

-TOP PERFORMERS: Gregory is shooting 59.0% and averaging 13.5 points for the Mountaineers.
-Christopher Mantis is averaging 2.0 made 3-pointers over the last 10 games for Appalachian State.
+TOP PERFORMERS: Spillers is averaging 12.1 points, 7.6 rebounds and 1.5 blocks for the Mountaineers.
+Donovan Gregory is averaging 12.6 points over the last 10 games for Appalachian State.

-Fletcher Abee averages 3.0 made 3-pointers per game for the Bulldogs, scoring 12.7 points while shooting 46.2% from beyond the arc.
-Drew Pember is shooting 49.0% and averaging 16.2 points over the past 10 games for UNC Asheville.
+Drew Pember is scoring 18.2 points per game and averaging 6.5 rebounds for the Bulldogs.
+Fletcher Abee is averaging 3.3 made 3-pointers over the last 10 games for UNC Asheville.

 LAST 10 GAMES: Mountaineers: 8-2, averaging 80.5 points, 42.4 rebounds, 16.3 assists, 6.3 steals and 6.8 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 64.3 points per game.